hujhax/austin-improv-wiki/Hyperlinks.md

 ## Summary
 ### Press Blurbs
 #### 2010
-The press blurb for the show from the annoucement on [[The AIC Forums]] of its headlining run on *[[The Threefer]]*.<blockquote>"Hyperlinks is the only improv show that puts full control in the audience’s hands.
+The press blurb for the show from the annoucement on [[The AIC Forums]] of its headlining run on *[[Shows/The Threefer]]*.<blockquote>"Hyperlinks is the only improv show that puts full control in the audience’s hands.
 With no idea where their scenes will be edited, it is up to the best improvisers in town to move faster than the audience can click them into completely new scenes.
 If you love improv, but have always wanted to move more at your own tempo, this is the show for you."</blockquote>

 #### 2011
 Their press blurb, taken from a 2011 application to perform at [[The Hideout Theatre]]:<blockquote>